 If you are an international student studying in the UK, please see also What is the residence position of international students?.

-Please note the government announced on 9 April 2020 that the SRT will be amended to ensure that any periods between 1 March 2020 and 1 June 2020 spent in the UK by individuals working on coronavirus (COVID-19) related activities, for example as a medical or healthcare professional, will not count towards the residence tests.
-Note that under the draft provisions, you must be resident in an overseas territory for the days present in the UK to be disregarded.
+Please note periods between 1 March 2020 and 1 June 2020 spent in the UK by individuals working on coronavirus (COVID-19) related activities, for example as a medical or healthcare professional, will not count towards the residence tests.
+Note that you must be resident in an overseas territory for the days present in the UK to be disregarded.

 What if I am in the UK for 183 days or more in a tax year?

 If you are physically present in the UK for 183 days or more in a tax year you will be resident in the UK for that year.
-People are normally considered to be present in the UK on a particular day if they are in the UK at midnight at the end of the day, but there are exceptions to the ‘midnight’ rule – for example, for those with exceptional circumstances beyond their control which prevent them leaving the UK, those in transit, or if you are resident overseas but working in the UK on coronavirus-related activities.
+People are normally considered to be present in the UK on a particular day if they are in the UK at midnight at the end of the day, but there are three exceptions to the ‘midnight’ rule – those with exceptional circumstances beyond their control which prevent them leaving the UK, those in transit, and those resident overseas but working in the UK on coronavirus-related activities.